jwo/jwo.github.com/source/_posts/2012-07-30-rubyoffrails-scholarship-for-women.markdown

 I am offering a 100% scholarship to the 6 week RubyOffRails class for up to 5 women software developers. <a href="http://comal.wufoo.com/forms/z7x3p9/">Apply Here</a>
 </div>

-The [Ruby online training course](http://rubyoffrails.com) starts July 31, and I'll keep applications open through August 3rd.
+The [Ruby online training course](http://rubyoffrails.com) starts July 31, and I'll keep applications open through <del>August 3rd</del> Thursday Morning, August 2nd.
 It's a self-paced course, so if you start this week you won't be behind.
 I'll be granting scholarships to the candidates I feel have the best chance to succeed and will have the most impact.
 Obviously subjective, but I think this will work.
 Apply and learn how to be a happy programmer!

 So...